 Stud does not use community cards like Texas Holdem and Omaha.
-In Seven Card Stud, each player receives seven personal cards.
+In Seven Card Stud, each receives seven personal cards.
 The first two are dealt face down, then one up.
 The next three are dealt face up and the final card is dealt face down.
-Each player creates the best possible poker hand using any 5 of his or her seven cards.
+Each gambler creates the best possible hand using any 5 of his or her seven cards.

 Aside from the usual security and safety standards, the most important consideration in choosing a place to play Seven Card Stud online is traffic.
-Seven Card Stud sites must have a large player base in general to offset the small percentage of active players who actually play the game.
+Seven Card Stud sites must have a large active customer base in general to offset the small percentage of active players.

 5 Card Draw

-5 Card Draw poker sites are hard to find today due to the popularity of Texas Holdem and other games.
+5 Card Draw poker sites are hard to find today due to the popularity of Texas Holdem.

-The big drawback to playing 5 Card Draw online is that players are given very little information to work with.
-Because there are no community cards, it is very difficult to estimate the strength of other players’ hands.
-The only real information to be found during a round of Five Card Draw is the how many draws each opponent takes and one’s own cards.
+The big drawback to playing 5 Card Draw online is that there is very little information to work with.
+Because there are no community cards, it is very difficult to estimate the strength of other hands.
+The only real information to be found during a round of Five Card Draw is how many draws each opponent takes and one’s own cards.

 Most action in 5 Card Draw takes place at low limit tables.
-There is not much interest in the game among middle and high stakes players.
+There is not much interest at middle and high stakes tables.

 Razz is played with the same deal and betting structure as 7 Card Stud except the goal is to create the worst possible 5-card poker hand.

-Razz poker sites host real money cash tables and tournaments in addition to mixed games that usually include Razz in the rotation.
+Razz poker sites host real money games and tournaments in addition to mixed games that usually include Razz in the rotation.

-Even the best Razz poker sites suffer from a lack of traffic.
-Players will not find nearly as many mid-to-high stakes Razz games as can be found for other poker variations.
-Players who wish to play Razz with any regularity must be willing to test a few operators and to possibly keep a portion of their bankrolls at two or more poker websites to make it easier to find active games.
+Even the best Razz sites suffer from a lack of traffic, you won’t find nearly as many mid-to-high stakes Razz games as can be found for other variations.
+Thosewho wish to play Razz with any regularity must be willing to test a few operators and to possibly keep a portion of their bankrolls at two or more poker websites to make it easier to find active tables.

 With that in mind, our focus in ranking Razz poker sites is on overall traffic (in addition to safety).
 The sites that you see on this page are some of the biggest sites in the world based on pure traffic numbers.
 You will have the greatest likelihood of finding active Razz tables and tournaments at these sites.

-In addition to offering an interesting change of pace, mixed poker games are an invaluable tool for those wishing to become more well-rounded players.
-Players who take the time to fully learn every game also stand to win money from casual players with only a passing knowledge of some of the games in rotation.
+In addition to offering an interesting change of pace, mixed formats are an invaluable tool for those wishing to become more well-rounded.
+Those who take the time to fully learn also stand to win money from casual gamblers with only a passing knowledge of some of the variations in rotation.

-It has been said many times that the $50K HORSE event in the World Series of Poker is the ultimate test of a player’s skill.
+It has been said many times that the $50K HORSE event in the WSOP is the ultimate test of skill.

-HORSE is the most well-known mixed game variation.
-Some of the types of mixed poker games that can be found online or at casinos include:
+HORSE is the most well-known mixed variation.
+Some of the types of mixed variants that can be found online or at casinos include:

-At most mixed game poker sites, the following letters represent these games:
+At most mixed poker sites, the following letters represent these variations:

 - H = Texas Holdem